mvrkvincent/RecApp2.0/frontend-react-global/README.md

           const submitQuestion = question => {
             // create new object prior to modification. const NEW_STATE = {...GLOBAL_STATE};
-            NEW_STATE.entities.questions[question._id] = question;
+            NEW_STATE.questions[question._id] = question;
             setGlobalState(NEW_STATE);
           };

           const deleteQuestion = _id => {
             const NEW_STATE = {...GLOBAL_STATE};
-            delete NEW_STATE.entities.questions[_id];
+            delete NEW_STATE.questions[_id];
             setGlobalState(NEW_STATE);
           };

           // ...
       ~~~

-(NB: we could modify these actions slightly so that we are not replacing our entire `GLOBAL_STATE` but rather a "slice" of state such as the `GLOBAL_STATE.entities` object.)

-8. Now, let's make sure these changes are reflected across our application.
+1. Now, let's make sure these changes are reflected across our application.
 Being sure to pass `GLOBAL_STATE` and the appropriate action functions where needed.
 We will not bother with actually implementing the other features we've discussed.

     ~~~js
          // /src/components/App.js